 Partnerships and collaborations are based on shared responsibilities.
-For Licensees to do their part, they should utilize findings from MGC-sponsored research to inform their efforts to actively engage the community, promote broad-based citizen participation in addressing concerns, and strengthen community relationships.
+For gaming licensees to do their part, they should utilize findings from MGC-sponsored research to inform their efforts to actively engage the community, promote broad-based citizen participation in addressing concerns, and strengthen community relationships.
+Gaming licensees are encouraged to utilize the Public Participation Spectrum, a model for community engagement to measure optimal level for public participation goals.
+Activities consistent with the Public Participation Spectrum include:

-- Regularly engage with the Massachusetts Council on Compulsive Gambling, the Massachusetts Partnership on Responsible Gambling, and other entities interested in issues related to problem gambling and responsible gaming. - Utilize findings from MGC-sponsored research and Massachusetts Department of Public Health-funded problem gambling prevention and treatment programs to inform ethical and responsible practices. - Respond to community requests for participation with events and representative inclusion in coalitions, boards, or other community organizations. - Work collaboratively with the academic community to better understand the positive and negative impact of practices and policies through information exchange including providing researchers access to employees, patrons, and data bases. - Engage in outreach activities aimed at developing relationships with relevant host and surrounding community organizations that provide problem gambling treatment and problem gambling prevention activities.
+- Regular engagement with the Massachusetts Council on Compulsive Gambling, the Massachusetts Partnership on Responsible Gambling, and other entities interested in issues related to problem gambling and responsible gaming - Utilization of findings from MGC-sponsored research and Massachusetts Department of Public Health-funded problem gambling prevention and treatment programs to inform ethical and responsible practices - Responding to community requests for participation with events and representative inclusion in coalitions, boards, or other community organizations - Collaborative work with the academic community to better understand the positive and negative impacts of practices and policies through information exchange, including providing researchers access to employees, patrons, and databases - Engagement in outreach activities aimed at developing relationships with relevant host and surrounding community organizations that provide problem gambling treatment and problem gambling prevention activities

-STRATEGY 1 2 3 4 5 6 7 COMMIT TO CONTINUOUS IMPROVEMENT AND REPORTING
+STRATEGY 1 2 3 4 5 6 7COMMIT TO CONTINUOUS IMPROVEMENT AND REPORTING

-All MGC Licensees are responsible for continually improving their responsible gaming strategies and practices and reporting on their accomplishments.
-To meet these objectives Licensees will:
+All gaming licensees are responsible for continually improving their responsible gaming strategies and practices and reporting on their accomplishments.
+To meet these objectives, gaming licensees will:

-- Maintain appropriate records relating to the practices in the Responsible Gaming Framework. - Provide responsible gaming related updates throughout the year through participation within the Massachusetts Partnership for Responsible Gambling. - Submit an annual Responsible Gaming Plan progress report according to MGC standards. - Participate and cooperate with MGC-sponsored responsible gaming program evaluation research. - Fully engage in responsible gaming program reviews conducted or sponsored by MGC. - Utilize evaluation and review findings to strengthen responsible gaming practices.
+- Maintain appropriate records relating to the practices in the Responsible Gaming Framework - Provide responsible gaming-related updates to MGC partners, as requested - Submit an annual Responsible Gaming Plan progress report according to MGC standards - Participate in and cooperate with MGC-sponsored responsible gaming program evaluation research - Fully engage in responsible gaming program reviews conducted or sponsored by MGC - Utilize evaluation and review findings to strengthen responsible gaming practices

-EVALUATION ON RESPONSIBLE GAMING INITIATIVES
+□ EVALUATION OF RESPONSIBLE GAMING INITIATIVES

-The Massachusetts Gaming Commission has contracted with the Division on Addiction, Cambridge Health Alliance, to provide evaluation of three MGC responsible gaming initiatives as outlined in STATEGY 2: SUPPORT POSITIVE PLAY.
+The Massachusetts Gaming Commission has contracted with the Division on Addiction, Cambridge Health Alliance, to provide evaluation of three MGC responsible gaming initiatives as outlined in STRATEGY 2: SUPPORT POSITIVE PLAY.
 Findings from these evaluations are used to refine and update the initiatives to ensure the highest reasonable level of efficacy.
-The MGC considers evaluations to be essential to good program health and for this reason will fund evaluations on regular basis.
-The full evaluations which are referenced below can be accessed on the MGC Research Agenda webpage.
+MGC considers evaluations to be essential to good program health, and for this reason will fund evaluations on a regular basis.
+The full evaluations, referenced below, can be accessed on the MGC Research Agenda webpage.